unixorn/zsh-quickstart-kit/Readme.md

 To make it easier to have macOS, FreeBSD or Linux-specific settings tweaks, the quickstart also supports OS-specific pre & post `.zshrc.d` directories.
 If you want a file to only be sourced on a single OS, the quickstart also checks for `.zshrc.pre-plugins.$(uname).d` and `~/.zshrc.$(uname).d` during loading.

+For your convenience, the quickstart will also look for a `.zshrc.work.d` directory, and if it's present, load fragment files from there.
+This lets you have a separate directory in your dotfiles repository for work-specific customizations.

 ### Self-update Settings

 The quickstart kit will automatically check for updates every seven days.
 If you want to change the interval, set `QUICKSTART_KIT_REFRESH_IN_DAYS` in a file in `~/.zshrc.d`.
 If you're going to disable self-updating entirely, add `unset QUICKSTART_KIT_REFRESH_IN_DAYS` in a file in `~/.zshrc.d`.